Moonbean Café to remain open until works starts this fall

 The majority of the job entails tearing down the 1,650-square-foot two-story building at 1123 Pleasantville Road that is now home to the first-floor cafe and three second-floor offices.
 In its place would rise a three-story, 6,740-square-foot structure that will house two takeout restaurants on the ground floor, and eight apartments comprising a mix of studio, one- and two-bedroom units on the second and third floors.

 The interior remodeling plan for the 5,400-square-foot, three-story building next door at 1133 Pleasantville Road will not affect The Patio, or the office space in the basement and second floor.
-The third floor would be renovated to accommodate two apartments, a one-bedroom and a two-bedroom.
 Third-floor tenants would move downstairs, he said.

-The space between the buildings will be turned into an open patio to provide space for outdoor dining.
+The space between the buildings will be turned into a stamped concrete open patio to provide space for outdoor dining.

 A Zoning Board variance will allow Matra to provide fewer parking spaces than required, although some on-street spaces will be created.